Pointwise-in-time error bounds for semilinear and quasilinear fractional subdiffusion equations on graded meshes

-Now, we consider the quasi-linear equation \eqref{problem_q} posed in $\Omega = (0,1)$, with $\mathcal{Q} u = -\partial_{x}\!\big\{(1 + u)\,\partial_{x}u\;\!\big\}$, $f(x,t,u) = u(1-u)$, $u_0 = x(1-x)$, and $T=1$, also considered in \cite{Plociniczak2023}, known as a subdiffusive Fisher-Kolmogorov equation.
-A standard second-order finite difference discretization (similar to the one considered in \S\ref{ssec_FD}) is used in space.
-Since the exact solution is unavailable, the errors are computed using the double mesh approach.
-Table \ref{tableC} lists the maximal nodal errors and computational convergence rates for a graded temporal mesh, confirming the expected convergence rate $2-\alpha$ (which follows from Theorem~\ref{theo_semidiscr_quasi} combined with Corollary \ref{cor_glob_con}).
+A standard second-order finite difference discretization (similar to the one considered in \S\ref{ssec_FD}) is used in space. {{Since the exact solution is unavailable for Test problems C and C${}'$, the maximal nodal errors, computed using the double mesh approach, are listed in Table \ref{tableC} together with the corresponding computational convergence rates for a graded temporal mesh.
+The table confirms}} the expected convergence rate $2-\alpha$ (which follows from Theorem~\ref{theo_semidiscr_quasi} combined with Corollary \ref{cor_glob_con}).

 While here we have presented limited numerical results for most representative cases, we have observed similarly good agreement with the theoretical error bounds in all our numerical experiments for wide ranges of $\alpha$, $\sigma$, and $r$, both for pointwise-in-time and global errors.